Nature Center FAQ

 I’d like to sign up for a special event.

 Some special events require advanced registration.
-Please call the Nature Center at (828) 526-2623 for availability; if there are no more spaces you can be placed on a waiting list Due to high demand, please inform us of any cancellations ASAP.
+Please call the Nature Center at (828) 526-2623 for availability; if there are no more spaces you can be placed on a waiting list.
+Due to high demand, please inform us of any cancellations ASAP.
 You may pay for the program upon arrival.

 What’s the hike to Sunset Rock like?

 The trailhead is across the street from the Nature Center, and is not very difficult.
-It is a 0.6 mile, gradual incline that takes about 10-20 minutes each way.
+It is a 0.6 mile gradual incline that takes about 10-20 minutes each way.
 It is actually a road, but driving up is discouraged.
 The rough gravel road is narrow with blind curves, and parking at the top is extremely limited.
 Cars can also be dangerous for those who are hiking.
-Sunset Rock at the top is a large granite outcropping that overlooks the town and has a great view, especially at sunset.
+Sunset Rock at the top is a large granite outcrop that overlooks the town and has a great view, especially at sunset.
 A short trail to another vista, Sunrise Rock, is at the top of the road to the left and overlooks Horse Cove.

 Where are some good hiking trails/waterfalls around here?

-There are MANY to choose from depending on ability.
+There are many to choose from depending on ability.
 Nearby hikes include the Chattooga River Trails at the old Iron Bridge and the Ellicott Wilderness (both are down Horse Cove Road, then right onto Bull Pen Road).
 Nearby waterfalls include Glen Falls (a few miles down NC 106 towards Scaly), or Bridal Veil Falls and Dry Falls (down US 64 towards Franklin).
-Visit the Highland Hiker or Nantahala Forest Service District Ranger Station (or the Visitor’s Center downtown), to obtain trail maps.
+Visit the Highland Hiker or Nantahala Forest Service District Ranger Station (or the Visitor’s Center downtown) to obtain trail maps.